Thick & Busty Model Jem Wolfie Flaunts Her Absolutely Massive Derriere On Instagram

 When it comes to posting sexy and sultry photos online, Australian fitness guru and model Jem Wolfie has her routine down pat.
-The busty bombshell from the Land Down Under is no stranger to sharing stunning photos on her Instagram page, and earlier this week, the young model took to the popular social media platform to post one of her most stunning selfies to date.
+The busty bombshell from the land down under is no stranger to sharing stunning photos on her Instagram page, and earlier this week, the young model took to the popular social media platform to post one of her most stunning selfies to date.

 In a recent Instagram share, Wolfie can be seen sitting on the floor of what looks like her apartment.
-The model is posed on top of a shaggy black carpet — as opposed to lying down, the buxom blonde is sitting on her knees, as she raises her cell phone to take a sultry selfie.
+The model is posed on top of a shaggy black carpet; as opposed to lying down, the buxom blonde is sitting on her knees, as she raises her cell phone to take a sultry selfie.

-It won’t take long for Jem’s fans and followers to notice her curvacious and sizeable derriere, which is lifted up off the ground by the model’s feet.
+It won’t take long for Jem’s fans and followers to notice her curvaceous and sizable derriere, which is lifted up off the ground by the model’s feet.
 There’s a lot on display, and Jem has angled herself in a very particular way, in an effort to highlight her assets.

 In terms of clothing, Wolfie has chosen to wear very little.
 As a result, her sun-kissed skin is on full display, leaving very little to the imagination.
 Not unlike her other Instagram snapshots, Jem is seen rocking a tight blue and black sports bra, which is styled with wavy and abstract patterns.
 Unsurprisingly, she is wearing a matching bottom, which is barely enough to contain her voluptuous figure.